devlaam/Leucine/README.md

 and then choose one of them.
 The `ticker` and `crawler` are stand alone demo's,  the `server` requires an application that is able to connect with raw TCP sockets on the localhost, port 8180.
 And although projectNative (currently 0.4.11) is still single threaded, the Actor implementation runs as if it is working in parallel.
-When 0.5.0 comes out, we should have multithreading, but from the user of the actors point of view, you will not notice the difference, except a higher execution speed.
+When 0.5.0 comes out, we should have multi threading, but from the user of the actors point of view, you will not notice the difference, except a higher execution speed.

 Although compilation takes a lot longer on Native the run times are amazing.
-The crawler demo on Native runned in 0.7ms on my laptop (compiled with 'release-full', see the file [build.sbt](https://github.com/devlaam/Leucine/blob/develop/build.sbt)), whereas the java version needed around 48ms!
+The crawler demo on Native ran in 0.7ms on my laptop (compiled with 'release-full', see the file [build.sbt](https://github.com/devlaam/Leucine/blob/develop/build.sbt)), whereas the java version needed around 48ms!

 ## Future
 This library will be a replacement for my other projects that use Akka at the moment.
 But Leucine will not try to copy all of Akka or follow its conventions.
 Changes in the design may still happen, at least until release 1.0 is reached.
-The featues I need myself are incorporated by now, so the comming months are devoted to testing.
+The features I need myself are incorporated by now, so the coming months are devoted to testing.
 Feature requests are welcome if motivated, and of course, bug reports.
 Please do not send a PR without consultation.